ScottWe/react-chrome-extension/README.md

 ## Overview
 This project is a test for creating a React-base Chrome extension.
-The finished application will be a simple calculator.
-The assembly of this extension will be automated with webpack.
+The assembly of this extension is automated by webpack.

 ## Setup
 Before running this project, ensure that npm and webpack are installed.